-Share-based compensation reflects the compensation expense of our share option programs granted to employees or others providing similar services, which are measured at the grant date fair value of the options.
-The compensation expense is spread over the vesting period in accordance with each separate vesting tranche of the options granted, taking into consideration actual and expected forfeitures at each reporting date and at the respective vesting dates.
+Share-based compensation reflects the compensation expense of our share option and RSU programs granted to employees or others providing similar services, which are measured at the grant date fair value of the options or RSU.
+The compensation expense is spread over the vesting period in accordance with each separate vesting tranche of the award granted, taking into consideration actual and expected forfeitures at each reporting date and at the respective vesting dates.
 The grant date fair value share-based compensation is recognized as an expense.

-Prior to the IPO, we estimated the fair value of each share option grant using the Black-Scholes option-pricing model for members of our executive management team, which includes our management board and other key personnel, or a binomial option pricing model for other participants, including supervisory board members.
+Prior to the IPO, we estimated the fair value of each share option grant using the Black-Scholes option-pricing model for members of our executive management team, which includes our board of directors and other key personnel, or the Hull & White option pricing model for other participants, including board members.
 Service and non-market performance conditions attached to the transactions were not taken into account in measuring fair value.
-Following our IPO, we use a binomial option pricing model for all participants.
-The share based payments compensation expenses has been adjusted to reflect the use of the binomial option pricing model for all participants.
+Following our IPO, we use the Hull & White option pricing model for all participants.
+The share option expenses have been adjusted to reflect the use of the Hull & White option pricing model for all participants.